What We Stand For

 History

 The University for Seniors Program was established in 1989 as part of UMD's Continuing Education program.
 US began with 15 members and a small number of classes meeting off campus at the University United Methodist Church.
-By 1992, the program established permanent residence on the UMD campus, occupying two classrooms in the Kirby Student Center that now serve as a conference room and office area.
+By 1992, the program established permanent residence on the UMD campus, occupying two classrooms in Kirby Plaza that now serve as a conference room and office area.
 By 2004, steady growth of the program led to the addition of two classrooms.
 Later that summer, US received permission to name its program in honor of Robert N. Brownlee who bequeathed $418,000 to the US program in 1998.